atamanch/ez-resy/README.md

 | `PAYMENT_ID` | You'll need this from your account.
 More details below.                |
 | `AUTH_TOKEN` | Same as above — just a JWT you can easily find.                        |

+These instructions are current as of 12/29/2024.

 ### Venue ID

 This is the ID of the restaurant you want to eat at.
 You can find this by going to the Network tab in your browser's inspector and searching for `venue?filter` after navigating to the restaurant's page.
+In the case of COQODAQ, this was a 5 digit value (76033).

 ### Payment ID

 You'll need to find your payment ID.
 This is a little tricky, but not too bad.
 Again, in the Network tab, find the request that's made after you authenticate.
-You can search for `user` in the requests and find the one that has your user information. `payment_method` is in there as an object and has a field of `id`.
-That's what you want.
+You can search for `payment_method` in the requests and find the object called `user` from api.resy.com/2/user.
+A `payment_method_id` field is in the object and the value is what you want.

 ### Auth Token

 This is easier to find.
-You can head to Application > Cookies > https://resy.com and find the `authToken` cookie.
+To view cookies in Chrome, open Chrome Settings (right-click on your browser window) > Inspect > Applications > Storage > Cookies, and select the https://resy.com cookie.
+Find the `authToken` name, you want the value.
 This does expire after a while, so you'll need to update it every so often.

 ## Usage

+After adding your .env configuration file, you have two options.

+If you are on a **Windows OS**, you can run the .bat file in the utils directory, and you can use Windows Task Scheduler to import the .xml file so that the script is run on a frequent basis.
+Check the logs directory for output from the job.
+If it is successful, you'll likely get an email from Resy with your reservation details as well.

-After adding your configuration, you can run the script with:
+On other OSes, you can run a script with:

 ```bash
 npm run start